Charles McGuinness: Collaborating with Germany

 By 1942, McGuinness had converted his considerable maritime experience into becoming a chief petty officer with the Irish Naval Service at their base in Haulbowline, County Cork.
 It was that same year that McGuinness sent offers by phone and by letter to the German Foreign Office legation in Dublin, offering to give them information about Irish shipping.
 McGuinness was caught by Irish Directorate of Military Intelligence under Colonel Dan Bryan.
 At his court-martial, McGuinness was found guilty of espionage and sentenced to seven years in prison.
 However, he was released towards the end of "The Emergency", in 1945.
 On 27 May 1947, the Irish Independent and Irish Times noted that McGuinness, alongside several other Irish republicans, was one of the mourners at the funeral of German Abwehr spymaster Hermann Goertz.

-Death (?)
+Death

 McGuinness is believed to have died on 4 December 1947 when he drowned alongside four other crew members of the schooner Isaalt that he was piloting off on Ballymoney Strand near Gorey in County Wexford.
 Two members of the crew survived, managing to swim ashore; the ship was a mere 100 metres from land.

 However, members of McGuinness' family expressed doubt over the years.
 A nephew claimed to have encountered McGuinness on the London Underground in 1955.
-Upon their glazes meeting, McGuinness is reported to have smiled and said four simple words: "You never saw me".
+Upon their gazes meeting, McGuinness is reported to have smiled and said four simple words: "You never saw me".